ViƱales Cuba: Ultimate Traveler’s Guide

 Casa Nenita ($ – $$)

 If you’re headed to ViƱales in the heat of the summer, stay at Casa Nenita.
-This casa particular with a pool and large pool deck area feels more like a small hotel, but has the great service and attention you’ll receive in a casa particular.
+This casa particular, with a pool and large pool deck, feels more like a small hotel but has the great service and attention you’ll receive in a casa particular.
+The views from the roof are impressive – it’s the perfect place to enjoy a cold beer after a day of exploring the park.

 Finca Media Luna ($$)

-This country accommodation has little bungalows set amongst the Valle del Silencio and makes for an unforgettable stay.
-Their home-cooked meals delicious, and the owners go out of their way to help you find the best tours of the area.
+If you’re looking to stay outside of town and make the most of the beautiful countryside in the Valley there is no better choice than Finca Media Luna, home to a number of little bungalows set amongst the Valle del Silencio.
+Their home-cooked meals are delicious, and the owners go out of their way to help you find the best tours of the area.

 Hotel Jazmines ($$)

 If you’re looking for a true hotel in ViƱales rather than a casa particular or bed & breakfast, Hotel Los Jazmines is your best option.
-This large hotel has a stunning view over the ViƱales Valley, a large pool, restaurant, and bar.
+This large hotel has a stunning view over the ViƱales Valley, a large pool, a restaurant, and a bar.
+Ask for a top-floor room if you can – the views are unmatched.

 There are a lot of fantastic places to eat in ViƱales, far more than one person could visit in a single trip.
 Despite being such a small town, you’ll find everything from basic cafes and cafeterias to more high-end restaurants and lively bars.
+These are some of our favorite ViƱales restaurants.

-Finca Agroecologica El Paraiso
+Finca Agroecologica El Paraiso ($$)

-Just a few minutes outside of town by car, or about 20 minutes on foot, Finca Agroecologica El Paraiso is a favorite little restaurant serving family-style meals, so you’ll be able to try a little bit of everything.
+Just a few minutes outside of town by car or about 20 minutes on foot, Finca Agroecologica El Paraiso is a favorite little restaurant serving family-style meals, so you’ll be able to try a little bit of everything.
+The grounds are gorgeous, and a lot of the food is grown fresh on-site.
+With a beautiful view of the valley, this is a great place for an unforgettable meal.

-Jardin del Arte Sano
+Jardin del Arte Sano ($$)

 Right on the town’s main street, Jardin del Arte Sano is one of the liveliest spots in town, with music and dancing in the evenings.
 But this doesn’t mean that the food plays second fiddle!
 This is a great spot for a lively evening.

-Balcon del Valle
+Balcon del Valle ($)

-We enjoyed breakfast at Balcón del Valle, and wow, was it a meal to remember!
+We enjoyed breakfast at BalcĆ³n del Valle, and wow, was it a meal to remember!
 Situated just outside of town on a hill overlooking the Valle del Silencio, here you’re guaranteed to have the most spectacular view!
 Food is simple yet delicious.

 Getting to ViƱales

-Located about two blocks north of the Plaza de la Revolución, buses frequently leave Havana to Viñales in the morning and cost $15 USD (paid in Cuban pesos) for the 3-4 hour journey.
+Located about two blocks north of the Plaza de la RevoluciĆ³n, buses frequently leave Havana to ViƱales in the morning and cost $15 USD (paid in Cuban pesos) for the 3-4 hour journey.Ā You can also arrange private transportation from Havana to ViƱales – speak with your casa particular host or with your hotel in Havana to organize private transport.

-You’ll also find shared taxis that congregate around the bus terminal – these generally charge around $20 – 30 USD (in Cuban pesos) per person and fill up with a few travelers.
+Alternatively, you’ll find shared taxis that congregate around the bus terminal – these generally charge around $20 – 30 USD (in Cuban pesos) per person and fill up with a few travelers.
 These generally leave in the morning and afternoon, though they don’t run on a schedule.

 ViƱales to Trinidad

 You’ll find just one daily Viazul bus departing from ViƱales to Trinidad, leaving ViƱales at 6:45 AM.
-The route is long and generally takes about 9 hours – the route takes about 6 ½ hours by car.
+The route is long and generally takes about 9 hours – the route takes about 6 Ā½ hours by car.

 Alternatively, you could take the bus back to Havana and then catch a bus to Trinidad from there.
-Since the most common route between these cities passes Havana anyway, you won’t lose too much time in traveling this way.
+Since the most common route between these cities passes Havana anyway, you won’t lose too much time traveling this way.

 Sharing the cost of a private car is a great option for a comfortable ride if you can find enough travelers headed the same way – generally, this would cost about $50 USD.
 For a private car from ViƱales to Trinidad, expect to pay around $200 – 250 USD for this long trip.